 As the purchaser takes over the target company together with all related liabilities, including contingent liabilities, the purchaser normally requires more extensive indemnities and/or warranties about any undisclosed tax liabilities of the target company.
 The extent of the indemnities or warranties is a matter for negotiation.

-Thus, tax losses carried forward can fully offset taxable income of DKK7.5 million, but they only reduce taxable income exceeding DKK7.5 million by up to 60 percent.
+Thus tax losses carried forward can fully offset taxable income up to DKK7.85 million (as of 2016), but they may only reduce taxable income exceeding DKK7.85 million by up to 60 percent.
+Losses generated during the income year may be offset in full.

-On a change of ownership, a tax loss carried forward cannot be used to reduce the taxable income to less than the net financial income (interest and similar income and expenses), including lease income from operating assets and ships that are subject to tax depreciation.
+On a change of ownership, a tax loss carried forward may become restricted and consequently cannot be used to reduce the taxable income to less than the net financial income (interest and similar income and expenses), including lease income from operating assets and ships that are subject to tax depreciation.
 As such, the tax losses carried forward can still offset operating profits.

 A change of ownership takes place where more than 50 percent of a Danish company’s share capital or voting power at the end of any income year is held by shareholders other than those who owned it at the beginning of the year in which the loss arose.
-In certain circumstances, the assessment of the change in ownership is made at the ultimate parent level.
-Where the company is inactive at the time of the change of ownership, the loss carry forward cannot be used at all.
+In certain circumstances, the assessment of the change in ownership is made at the ultimate parent level, which means indirect change of ownership may trigger the restriction.
+Where the company is inactive at the time of the change of ownership, the loss carry forward may be forfeited.

 Tax losses carried forward by the target company at closing generally are not available for companies participating in the purchaser’s tax group.

 A seller may prefer to take out a pre-sale dividend to reduce the capital gain realized on the sale of shares.
 Taxation of dividends and capital gains on shareholdings of at least 10 percent are aligned in Danish tax law so this does not provide the seller with any special benefits.
-In respect of unquoted portfolio shares (i.e. shareholdings below 10 percent), dividends are taxed at a corporate tax rate of 25 percent, whereas capital gains are exempt from Danish corporate taxation.
+In respect of unquoted portfolio shares (i.e. shareholdings below 10 percent), dividends are taxed at a corporate tax rate of 27 percent (which is expected to be reduced to 22 percent), whereas capital gains are exempt from Danish corporate taxation.

 Taxpayers generally may apply to the tax authorities for a binding ruling regarding the tax consequences of a specific transaction.
 A ruling is generally binding for 5 years.